ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 60-Notes.md

 [52:08]

-But like I said, if you can get around that by using peer to peer approaches then you basically obviate the need to do that and that is entirely out-of=band outside consensus.
+But like I said, if you can get around that by using peer to peer approaches then you basically obviate the need to do that and that is entirely out-of-band outside consensus.

 [52:19] - **Zooko**